LG LMV2031ST Exhaust Fan Motor Replacement — Step-by-Step Guide

 Step 7: Extract the Old Motor

 Carefully pull the old motor assembly straight out from its mounting position.
-The motor housing is approximately 3.5 inches in diameter and extends about 4 inches deep into the LG LMV2031ST cabinet.
+The motor housing is about 3.5 inches in diameter and extends approximately 4 inches deep into the LG LMV2031ST cabinet.
 Check the motor mounting bracket for damage or excessive wear that might affect the new motor’s performance.

 Step 8: Prepare the New Motor